You are currently viewing About Your Organic Farm Food: Market Box CSA – August 12, 2024

 Done for now but will return: arugula, broccoli, bok choy, radish, Napa cabbage, collards, kale, kohlrabi

-About Your Organic Farm Food: Market Box CSA - August 12, 2024 20Basil, Lemon – Lemon basil is commonly used in Southeast Asian and Mediterranean cuisines, adding a fresh, zesty twist to dishes like salads, marinades, seafood, and soups.
+About Your Organic Farm Food: Market Box CSA - August 12, 2024 3Basil, Lemon – Lemon basil is commonly used in Southeast Asian and Mediterranean cuisines, adding a fresh, zesty twist to dishes like salads, marinades, seafood, and soups.
 It can also be used in herbal teas, desserts, and infused oils.
 Store as with all herbs.
 Basil doesn’t like being in a bag in the fridge for very long.
 Trim stems and place basil upright in a glass of water in the fridge or on your kitchen counter.
 Basil pairs well with summer squash, cucumbers, tomatoes, and many others.
 If you cannot use the basil this week, preserve the herb by tying a string around the bunch and hanging it upside down in a well-ventilated and dry area.
 When it’s dry, crumble and store in an airtight container.

 Beans, Green or Yellow – Green beans are not always green.
 There are yellow and even purple beans!
 Like all vegetables, green/yellow beans are a nutrition powerhouse.
 They are a particularly good source of dietary fiber, folate, and vitamins A, C, and K. Beans should be stored in a loosely sealed plastic bag for about a week in the crisper drawer.
 The yellow beans taste the same as the green and are not “wax” beans.

 Beans can be used in a variety of dishes.
 They can be steamed, boiled, sautéed, or roasted and make a great addition to salads, casseroles, and stir-fries.
 They can also be pickled or blanched and served as a side dish.
 They pair well with garlic, lemon, herbs, and olive oil.
 String beans are great with pesto.
 Use it in this Bean and Potato Salad with Basil Oil.
 Roasting them is delicious too!
 Pair green (or yellow) beans with your tomatoes to make this Green Bean Salad with Red Onion and Tomato recipe.
-See this post for Freezing Fresh Beans.

 Beets, Red – Store beet greens separately from the root, wrapped in a damp cloth or in a plastic bag in the fridge, using them quickly as they don’t keep long.
 Beet roots can be stored in a plastic bag in the crisper drawer of the fridge.
 To freeze beets, slice or chop them, spread them on a cookie sheet to flash freeze, then transfer them to freezer bags where they can be stored for up to a year.
 Beets and Caramelized Onions with Feta makes a great side dish, or serve over greens for a salad course.
 Looking for some new ways to prepare beets?
 This post will show you 25 Beet Recipes including beet hummus, a summery borscht, and even a beautifully colored pasta primavera.